fluencelabs/gitbook-docs/development_development/developmet_build_modules.md

 Our script executes the following steps in one handy executable:

-1. Compile the FCE annotated Rust code to the wasm32-wasi target generating the wasm module we so very much desire
+1. Compile the _marine_ annotated Rust code to the wasm32-wasi target generating the wasm module we so very much desire
 2. Make a higher-level artifacts directory to hold wasm file\(s\) in a more convenient location
 3. Copy the wasm build to the artifacts directory